 Phil White met the criteria of independence set out in the Code on appointment as Chairman and there is a clear division of responsibilities between the Chairman and the Chief Executive.
 These responsibilities are set out in their respective contracts.
-Accordingly, the Company is in compliance with the provisions contained in this section of the Code from May 2010.
+Accordingly, the Company is in compliance with the provisions contained in this section of the Code.